DeNepo/ux-ui-design/README.md

 ### Before Class

 - Create a Figma account: www.figma.com
-  You need a verified Education Figma account before joining the course!
-  Create a Figma account with your email address
-  Add your email address on your Slack class channel, we will collect it and invite you to the HYF Education account.
-  Open the email sent from Figma to verify your Figma Education account.
-  Login into Figma before the course starts.
 - Watch the following tutorials:
   - [What's Figma?](https://www.youtube.com/watch?v=Cx2dkpBxst8&list=PLXDU_eVOJTx7QHLShNqIXL1Cgbxj7HlN4)
   - [Setup account, teams, projects, and files](https://www.youtube.com/watch?v=hrHL2VLMl7g&list=PLXDU_eVOJTx7QHLShNqIXL1Cgbxj7HlN4&index=2)